Unity-Technologies/ml-agents/gym-unity/README.md

   visual observations by using the `allow_multiple_visual_obs=True` option in the gym parameters.
 If set to `True`, you will receive a list of `observation` instead of only the first one.
+- It is not possible to provide visual and vector observations at the same time.
 - The `TerminalSteps` or `DecisionSteps` output from the environment can still be accessed from the `info` provided by `env.step(action)`.
 - Stacked vector observations are not supported.